|Artillery and Armoured Fighting Vehicles preserved in New England 3: Vermont

 3-inch Ordnance Rifle, Serial No. 266 (TBC), No. 1 of 2.

-M4A2 Sherman tank, in front of Winooski Veterans of Foreign Wars Post 1767, similar to this one on display at the New Orleans National Guard Museum, Louisiana.
+M4A3(75) Sherman Tank (Serial No. 11550), RN 3053705, in front of the Winooski Veterans of Foreign Wars Post 1767, Main Street.
+Similar to this one on display at the New Orleans National Guard Museum, Louisiana.
+(Author Photo)